 Prof Alex Maltman

-Over 40-odd years, my research career touched on a wide range of geological matters and took me all over the world.
+During 40-plus years at Aberystwyth, my research career touched on a wide range of geological matters and took me all over the world.
 Much of it centred on how geological sediments (sands, silts, clays, etc.) respond to stresses and strains.
 Sediment deformation arises in engineered situations such as landfill linings and in a range of natural environments such as unstable slopes (especially on the seafloor), beneath ice sheets, and at the ocean trenches where Earth's plates are colliding.
 This latter situation led to my twenty year involvement with the international Ocean Drilling Program, and my investigating the deep ocean floor around the Pacific and Caribbean.